RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 Changelog
 -----------
 ```
+4.3.1
+- Converted to the new ArtifactCodeAPI methods since they work now
+- (Probably some other R2API fixed stuff)

 4.3.0
 - Updated for SOTV and new R2API build
   - Also fixed a fringe case nullref bug that could happen in the Bulwark